 The Law Office of Marc J. Sacco has the skills and resources that are necessary for defending clients who have been accused of white collar crimes.
 We are well aware of the tactics that government agencies utilize when prosecuting these cases, particularly their broad surveillance powers to collect crucial evidence in corporate and business fraud cases.
 By collaborating with a respected network of investigators and financial experts, we will level the playing field.

 Regardless of the charges you are facing, we will provide you with aggressive legal representation and fight to protect your rights and your freedom.
 Although we are committed to achieving successful outcomes by having the charges dropped or winning an acquittal, we will provide you with an honest assessment of the case against you.
 Depending on the circumstances, we may also seek to have the charges reduced or arrange for a plea bargain in order to obtain a more lenient sentence.
 If you are under investigation for a white collar crime or facing state or federal criminal charges, you need the superior legal representation that we are uniquely qualified to provide.
-Call the Law Office of Michael J. Sacco today to set up a free consultation.
+Call the Law Office of Michael J. Sacco or fill out the contact form on our website today to set up a free consultation.